Covid 19 coronavirus: Auckland pharmacist opens up about working in fear

-An Auckland pharmacist says she is working in fear and has opened up about getting verbally abuse everyday working on the frontline of Covid-19.
+An Auckland pharmacist says she is working in fear and has opened up about getting verbally abused everyday she works on the frontline of Covid-19.

 "I have cried so many times ... the volume scripts is uncontrollable and we are drowning in work.
 The phone won't stop ringing and people abuse us on the daily," Esther Butt told the Herald.